joaopalotti/query_generation/README.md

 # Information Retrieval Query Generation
-Annotator toolkit for creating manual queries from clinical decision support scenarios.
+Annotator toolkit for creating manual queries from information retrieval experiments / systems.

 Uses AnjularJS, Django

 ## Setup

 All the data was provided to in CSV format.
-The process to index with ElasticSearch was as follows:
+The process to setup is as follows:

 - Run `./manage.py syncdb` to create the db.
 Follow the instructions.
 - Run the `python import_patients.py db.sqlite3 all-trec-cds-topics.json` to import the set of queries.
 Or choose alternative JSON import file.